MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/develop-your-apps-with-teams-toolkit.md

 After you open your app in Teams Toolkit, you can now [develop](/microsoftteams/platform/toolkit/teamsfx-multi-env) and [debug](../../toolkit/debug-overview.md) your Teams app in Teams Toolkit.

   > [!NOTE]
-  > You can work in Teams Toolkit through Developer Portal in Preview version only.
+  > You can work in Teams Toolkit through Developer Portal in preview version only.

 ## See also